Back to blog

 Why Checkout Leaks Revenue Even On Mature Stores

 Cart abandonment is normal because many shoppers compare prices, save items, research shipping, or browse without purchase intent.
 But a large share of checkout loss is still addressable.
-Baymard's cart abandonment research reports a 70.22% average documented online shopping cart abandonment rate across 50 studies, and its survey data points to solvable causes such as high extra costs, slow delivery, low payment trust, forced account creation, long checkout flows, unclear total cost, limited payment methods, and site errors.
+Baymard's cart abandonment research reports a documented average abandonment rate above 70%, and its checkout UX research continues to point to solvable causes such as high extra costs, forced account creation, long flows, unclear total cost, slow delivery, limited payment trust, payment method gaps, and site errors.

-The OrangeMantra source page covers broad eCommerce portal development, cart optimization, mobile optimization, payment gateways, integrations, and platform selection.
-The gap is a practical checklist that connects those themes to the implementation details buyers need before briefing a team.
+The OrangeMantra reference page covers broad eCommerce portal development, cart optimization, mobile optimization, payment gateways, integrations, and platform selection.
+The gap is a practical checklist that connects those themes to implementation evidence buyers need before briefing a product or engineering team.
 This post fills that gap.

 The Checkout Diagnostic Map

-Use this map before redesigning screens.
-It links symptoms to likely causes and evidence to collect.
+Use this diagnostic map before approving a redesign.
+It links symptoms to likely causes, evidence to collect, and the team that should own the fix.

 SymptomLikely causeEvidence to reviewOwner